Skip to main content

 Gabriela Marcial

-Gabriela Marcial (she/her) is a second-year, first-generation student at Revelle College, where she wishes to surround herself with people who share her interest in making the world a better place to live in.
+Gabriela Marcial (she/her) is a third-year, first-generation student at Revelle College, where she wishes to surround herself with people who share her interest in making the world a better place to live in.
 Her passion for the environment and conservation has driven her to pursue a career in STEM.
 Not only is Gabriela fascinated by the natural world, but her curiosity has also allowed her to truly explore environmental challenges.
 Gabriela’s interests in wildlife and ecology are connected to her proposed major: Environmental Systems with an emphasis on Behavior, Evolution, and Ecology.
 She hopes to use her knowledge to tackle issues such as climate change, global warming, pollution, and the preservation of ecosystems.
 She is more than thrilled to be involved in the PATHS Program where her dreams can soon become reality.
 Gabriela seeks to use her experiences as a Latina in STEM as a driving force in her journey to becoming a wildlife biologist in hopes of creating a brighter future for the planet.

 • Raquel Mijangos